rg089/linux-shell/README.md

 # linux-shell
-A basic implementation of the linux shell in C.
+Implementation of Linux Shell in C